-Colorado, Montana, Utah, Texas
+Colorado, Montana, Utah, Texas, Oregon

 In recent years the Town of Elizabeth has fielded an increase in concerns from Town residents related to conflicts with the local deer population.
 These conflicts have ranged from damage to personal property to safety issues associated with vehicle accidents.
 Initial discussions with the Colorado Division of Wildlife (now Colorado Parks and Wildlife) included investigation of education and non-lethal mitigation techniques.
 From those early conversations the issue of unlawful deer feeding was identified and the Town adopted an ordinance to address it due to the State’s limited fine structure.
 As conflicts continued, the Town further explored the viability of management techniques for managing a deer herd.
 Among the topics reviewed were trap and transplant, sterilization, education, and various means of lethal control.
 Considering the goals of the Town, the cost / benefit of the different techniques, and the practicality of each option available the Town has continued to explore the option of lethal control.

 Deer-culling program gets extended, Lakewood Sentinel, June 13, 2016In a unanimous decision, the Elizabeth Board of Trustees voted to continue the town’s Deer Management Program for another season.
 Initiated in the fall of 2014, the program that allows limited hunting of deer within designated areas inside the Elizabeth town limits, under tightly controlled parameters, was created in response to the increasing domestic deer population in and around the town.